Riad 11 Zitoune

 Activities

-• Haggle your heart out in the souks and save space in your suitcase for spices, woven carpets, handmade Berber rugs, leather goods, silver jewellery, shisha pipes and all manner of trinkets.
+• Haggle your heart out in the souks (only 50m away!) and save space in your suitcase for spices, woven carpets, handmade Berber rugs, leather goods, silver jewellery and all manner of trinkets

-• Owners Alexandra and Ahmed will happily advise on the best sightseeing spots in Marrakech.
-Private day tours can also be arranged - just ask.
+• Owners Alexandra and Ahmed will happily advise on the best sightseeing spots in Marrakech; they can arrange a well-curated selection of activities and tours, near & far, long or short - just ask

-• Back at the riad, take a yoga class on the rooftop terrace.
-Later, ask staff to book you in at the nearby hammam to enjoy a steamy bathing ritual with black soap and a liberal slathering of mud.
+• Back at the hotel, take a yoga class on the rooftop terrace or soak in the Jacuzzi room.
+Later, ask staff to book you in at the nearby hammam to enjoy a steamy bathing ritual with black soap and a liberal slathering of mud

 Kids

-Kids of all ages are welcome at Riad 11 Zitoune.
-While there isn’t a huge amount here to keep little ones occupied, being just a five-minute walk from the pram-accessible Jemaa el Fna Square is a real plus.
-The riad offers kids' menus, as well as two dedicated family suites (baby cots and extra beds can be arranged on request).
-There’s also an on-site library, iPads for guest use, and free WiFi everywhere.
+Kids of all ages are welcome at Riad 11 Zitoune, though there isn’t a huge amount here to keep little ones occupied.
+However, being just a five-minute walk from the pram-accessible Jemaa el Fna Square is a real plus.
+The riad offers kids' menus and family rooms, while baby cots and extra beds can be arranged on request.
+There are also iPads for guest use, and free WiFi everywhere.

 Best for: